camunda/blog.camunda.org/content/post/2020/05/how-to-orchestrate-aws-lambda-using-camunda-cloud.md

 The example I used in my talk was a trip booking, composed of a hotel booking, a rental car booking and a flight booking:

-{< figure title="" src="https://blog.camunda.com/post/2020/05/how-to-orchestrate-aws-lambda-using-camunda-cloud/Book-a-trip.png" alt="Book a trip" >}}
+{{< figure src="https://blog.camunda.com/post/2020/05/how-to-orchestrate-aws-lambda-using-camunda-cloud/Book-a-trip.png" alt="Book a trip" >}}

 This example raises a lot of questions about how the functions are coordinated to achieve this goal.